 If there's one question we get asked more than any other, it's, "how much will this cost?"

 It's a fair question - if you're investing in Digital Marketing, you want to know how much that investment will be.
-The problem is, a lot of the time we're asked this question at such an early stage as for any reply we give to be meaningless.
+And the last thing we want to do is say "how long is a piece of string" in return.

 For example, fixed packages have the benefit of being defined and the price is often advertised before you even enquire - which is pretty helpful.
-However, the biggest drawback is that they're inflexible - you might be paying for elements you don't actually need (or want) and your activities are fitted into a standard box.
+However, the biggest drawback is that they're inflexible - you might be paying for elements you don't actually need (or want.

 With bespoke packages, you only pay for the things that are designed to help your business grow - no filler, everything is based on your goals and audience.
 The drawback is you have to engage a little more before you find out the price (though, of course, you're not obligated to continue the conversation if the price isn't right for you).

 From the agency perspective, fixed packages can often be easier to manage - you know how many packages you have, which clients fit into each, and therefore at-a-glance know how long and which activities you need to do.